alpheios-project/embed-lib/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 The Alpheios Embedded Library encapsulates Alpheios functionality for use as an embedded library, enhancing HTML pages by adding clickable access to dictionary entries, morphological analyses, inflection tables and grammars.
 Languages supported include Latin, Ancient Greek, Classical Arabic and Persian.

+The library is fully open source and can be easily extended with support for additional languages if web services adhering to Alpheios service APIs are or can be made available.
+Documentation on how to do so is forthcoming.
+In th the meantime please contact us (contact info available at https://alpheios.net/) if you are interested in extending the language support.

 The functionality works best in the browser on laptops and desktops.
 Support for mobile devices will be added in future releases.